-The main data sources are the NTL, the Use Table from Supply-Use tables compiled by National Accounts and the BEU survey results.
+The main data sources are the NTL, the Use table from Supply-Use tables compiled by National Accounts and the Business Energy Use (BEU) survey results.
 National Accounts Division in the CSO compile the NTL and Use tables while BEU statistics are available internally in Environment and Climate division.
 All these data sources are aggregate data.

-BEU statistics from 2009 onward have been incorporated for the first time in the 2019 Environment Taxes estimates.
-They replace certain estimates previously compiled using CO2 Emissions data from that point forward.
+BEU statistics available from 2009 onward replace certain estimates previously compiled using CO2 Emissions data from that point forward.
 These survey estimates provide a more robust distribution of fuel use in the Irish economy.
-However, this methodological improvement has introduced a significant discontinuity in the Environment Taxes estimates between 2008 and 2009.
+Nonetheless, this methodological improvement has introduced a significant discontinuity in the Environment Taxes estimates between 2008 and 2009.